on your reproductive health?

 How to get pregnant ?

 You can only get pregnant if you have unprotected sex during the few days each menstrual cycle leading up to and including the day of ovulation.
-So, if you are trying to conceive Clearblue Ovulation Tests enable you to identify these fertile days helping you to get pregnant faster
+So, if you are trying to conceive Clearblue Ovulation Tests enable you to identify these fertile days helping you to get pregnant faster.
+If you want to get an approximation for when you ovulate, you can also use our ovulation calculator.

 Am I pregnant ?